-Build structures and test them under load.
+Build and test structures.

 The developer’s second app, Dummy Defense, is a sequel that challenges the player to protect a dummy through 32 levels of danger.
 The gameplay is identical, but there are many more threats that can harm your dummy.